mprinc/webpack.js.org/src/content/guides/development.md

 ## Using source maps

-When webpack bundles your source code, it can become difficult to track down errors and warnings to their original location.
-For example, if you bundle three source files (`a.js`, `b.js`, and `c.js`) into one bundle (`bundle.js`) and one of the source files contains an error, the stack trace will simply point to `bundle.js`.
+<span class='important'>When webpack bundles your source code, it can become difficult to track down errors and warnings to their original location</span>.
+For example, if you bundle three source files (`a.js`, `b.js`, and `c.js`) into one bundle (`bundle.js`) and one of the source files contains an error, <span class='important'>the stack trace will simply point to `bundle.js`</span>.
 This isn't always helpful as you probably want to know exactly which source file the error came from.

-In order to make it easier to track down errors and warnings, JavaScript offers [source maps](http://blog.teamtreehouse.com/introduction-source-maps), which map your compiled code back to your original source code.
+In order to make it easier to track down errors and warnings, <span class='definition'>JavaScript offers [source maps](http://blog.teamtreehouse.com/introduction-source-maps)</span>, <span class='important'>which map your compiled code back to your original source code</span>.
 If an error originates from `b.js`, the source map will tell you exactly that.

 There are a lot of [different options](/configuration/devtool) available when it comes to source maps.
 Be sure to check them out so you can configure them to your needs.

-For this guide, let's use the `inline-source-map` option, which is good for illustrative purposes (though not for production):
+For this guide, <span class='important'>let's use the `inline-source-map` option, which is good for illustrative purposes</span> (though <span class='important'>not for production</span>):

 __webpack.config.js__